 Day 3 of your 3-Day Itinerary Glacier National Park: NORTH GLACIER

-On the last day of your Glacier National Park 3 Days Itinerary, head north to a historic town and remote lake.
-While you will want to bring water, you can pick up lunch (and treats!) on the route.
+On the last day of your Glacier National Park 3 Days Itinerary, head north to a historic Montana town and remote lake.
+While you will want to bring sufficient water, you can pick up lunch (and treats) on the route.

 Drive to Polebridge, Montana in the Morning

-In the morning, make the drive over unpaved roads to Polebridge (use Camas Road and Outside North Fork Road for the best route!) – and keep an eye out for wildlife along the way.
-At the historic town of Polebridge is the Polebridge Mercantile (simply called the Merc by locals), which has been in operation since 1914.
+In the morning, make the drive over unpaved roads to Polebridge (use Camas Road and Outside North Fork Road) – and keep an eye out for Montana wildlife along the way.
+At the historic town of Polebridge is the Polebridge Mercantile (or simply the Merc), which has been in operation since 1914.
 The small shop is famous for Huckleberry Bear Claws – but everything they make is delicious!
 You can grab food to go for lunch at the Merc, too.

 Spend the Afternoon at Lake Bowman

 After your stop in Polebridge, re-enter the park and make the bumpy drive over gravel roads to Bowman Lake – one of our absolute favorite places in Glacier National Park.
 Serene and secluded, Lake Bowman is the perfect place to sit back and appreciate the natural beauty of GNP.
-Besides staring at the awe-inspiring scene, visitors can take a swim or go for a peaceful shoreline hike.
+Besides staring at the awe-inspiring scene, visitors can take a swim, kayak or go for a peaceful Bowman Lake shoreline hike.

 Watch Sunset from Rocky Point in the Evening